secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 **What if "PO Required" = "YES," but the customer states that they do not require a PO?**

-1. If the customer does not require a PO for a *specific transaction*, attach the customer's written confirmation to the opportunity.
-If all other booking requirements are met, the opportunity will be closed without a PO attached.
+1. If the customer does not require a PO for a *specific transaction*, on the opportunity please attach the customer's written confirmation stating that they will accept the invoice without PO number reference.
+If all other booking requirements are met, the opportunity will be closed without a PO attached and the invoice won`t contain a customer PO number.

 2. If the customer does not require a PO for *any transaction*, attach the customer's written confirmation to the opportunity.
 If all other booking requirements are met, the opportunity will be closed without a PO attached.
 In addition, the Billing team will update "PO Required" to "NO."